techbech/react-context-session/README.md

 With one generic `useSession` hook, and one context provider `<ProvideSession />`, you will be up and ready to go, using your own session data structure.
 The session state dispatcher makes sure that only the requested session data properties will cause the necessary side effects and rerendering.

+This library also works with JavaScript projects.
+[See a more about this in "Getting started".](#getting-started)

 ## Install

 ```bash